bmarolleau/firstdemo-scikitlearn-ibmi/README.md

 - [scikit learn](https://scikit-learn.org/stable/)

 ## Notes - Dependencies and python version
 This application can upgraded to more recent Python versions available on IBM i.
 Just make sure your dependencies are aligned with the chosen Python version.
+The code has been tested with Python 3.6.
+Python 3.9 may require a Rust Compiler on IBM i, that is not yet available.

 IBM i yum repositories include pre-compiled python packages for Python 3.6 and 3.9.
 For python 3.6:  ```python3-numpy v1.15.4 , python3-Pillow v5.0.0 , python3-pandas v0.22.0 , python3-scipy v1.1.0, python3-scikit-learn v1.0.1``` , ppc64 architecture.
 These packages will be installed during the setup process detailed below.
--  Please note that we install here all  ```python39-* ```packages (python version 3.6)  and GCC version 10+ is mandatory, so make sure gcc points to gcc 10 on your system or inside your chroot  ( ```gcc -v``` , use ```ln -s gcc-10 /QOpenSys/pkgs/bin/gcc``` if necessary).
+-  Please note that we install here all  ```python3-* ```packages (python version 3.6)  and GCC version 10+ is mandatory, so make sure gcc points to gcc 10 on your system or inside your chroot  ( ```gcc -v``` , use ```ln -s gcc-10 /QOpenSys/pkgs/bin/gcc``` if necessary).
 - GCC 10 is required to compile various python dependencies to avoid headers conflict like "time.h:124:3: error: conflicting types for 'sigset_t'"  when using GCC 6.
 -  If you use a chroot container, note that we use in step 3 a custom chroot_setup_script.sh script that normally resides in ```/QOpenSys/QIBM/ProdData/SC1/OpenSSH/sbin/chroot_setup_script.sh``` that we modified to be able to specify a ```CHROOT_PATH``` .
 Please let me know if there is an easier process with chroot_setup or other standard scripts ^^
 - Here, requirements.txt mentions matplotlib version 3.2, which compiles fine.
 Feel free to upgrade matplotlib to a more recent version adapting the dependency list accordinlgy.
+Install/Compilation is CPU intensive so make sure to size your system accordingly.

 Bonus -  Step by step instructions in a chroot container:
 -------